-Differences by false-positive results.
-Rates of false-positive screening results were significantly higher for women with specific risk factors compared with women without them (Table 13).
-Rates were higher for women with first-degree relatives with breast cancer across all age groups.
-Women with heterogeneously dense breasts had higher rates than those with fatty and scattered fibroglandular breasts, or extremely dense breasts for all ages except age 80 to 89 years.
-For women age 40 to 69 years, women with extremely dense breasts had the next highest rate.
-Rates were higher among women with previous benign breast biopsies across all ages.
-Comparisons based on race and ethnicity indicated the highest rates among white and other categories, followed by Hispanic, black, and Asian across most ages.
+Differences by risk factors.
+Rates of false-positive mammography results were statistically significantly higher for women with specific risk factors compared with women without them (Table 14).
+These included women with first-degree relatives with breast cancer compared with no relatives for women aged 40 to 69 years.
+Women with heterogeneously dense breasts had higher false-positive rates than those with almost entirely fat and scattered fibroglandular densities, or extremely dense breasts, for all ages except aged 80 to 89 years.
+Rates were also higher among women with previous benign breast biopsies for aged 40 to 79 years.
+Comparisons based on race and ethnicity indicated the lowest rates among Asians for all age groups.

-Premenopausal women had the highest false-positive rates among women age 40 to 59 years compared with perimenopausal and postmenopausal women.
-Women using combination menopausal hormone therapy (estrogen with progestin) had the highest rates for all ages except age 70 to 79 years, while women not using oral contraceptives had higher rates than current users for age 40 to 49 years.
-Women with normal BMI had higher rates than overweight and obese women for ages 40 to 59 years.
+Premenopausal women had the highest false-positive rates for women aged 40 to 59 years compared with perimenopausal and postmenopausal women.
+Women using menopausal hormone therapy had the highest rates for aged 70 to 79 years, while comparisons for other age groups were not statistically significant.
+Women with lower body mass (BMI <30) had higher false positive rates for aged 40 to 59 years.

-Differences by false-negative results.
-Rates of false-negative results were significantly higher for women with first-degree relatives with breast cancer for women age 40 to 79 years (Table 14).
-Women with extremely dense breasts had higher rates than those with other types of density for all ages except age 60 to 69 and 80 to 89 years who had higher rates for women with heterogeneously dense breasts.
-Rates for women with fatty and scattered density were lowest across all ages.
-Rates were higher among women with previous benign breast biopsies for ages 50 to 89 years.
-Women with normal BMI had higher rates than overweight and obese women for ages 40 to 59 and 70 to 79 years.
-Other differences between groups were not statistically significant.
+Rates of false-negative results were higher for women with first-degree relatives with breast cancer for aged 40 to 79 years, although results were of borderline statistical significance for aged 50 to 69 years (Table 15).
+Women with almost entirely fat and scattered fibroglandular densities had lower rates than those with other types of breast density for ages 40 to 69 years.
+Rates were higher among women with previous benign breast biopsies for aged 50 to 89 years, and women with lower body mass (BMI <30) for ages 50 to 59 years.
+Other comparisons between groups were not statistically significant.